Syed-nazif-hassan/Turtle-race-game-using-turtle-graphics/README.md

 # Turtle-race-game-using-turtle-graphics
-This game is made using turtle graphics.
+The game is made using turtle graphics.
 Copy the code and run it, to start the game.
 Choose any of these colors: red, orange, yellow, green, blue, purple.
 Don't keep any space while typing the color of your turtle.